 One limitation to note of QLPreviewController in iPad apps on Mac is that embedding the QLPreviewController's view is not fully supported and we will provide a thumbnail instead of a live preview in this case.

+So what have we learned today?
+First, we've shown you how to leverage new features of iOS 13 in your app, such as accessing multiple files in a directory, supporting USB drives and SMB servers.
 Then we've taken a look at using Quick Look to display the same rich thumbnails as in the files app, provide Quick Look editing support for images and videos, and provide previews and thumbnails with modern extension API on the Mac.
 Thank you for watching.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.

 An error occurred when submitting your query.
 Please check your Internet connection and try again.